openlumi/homeassistant_on_openwrt/README.md

 # Homeassistant on OpenWrt

-This repo provides tools to install the latest version of Home Assistant that supports python 3.7 (2021.1.5) on a system with OpenWrt 19.07 installed.
+This repo provides tools to install the latest version of Home Assistant.
+(2021.5.5) on a system with OpenWrt 21.02-rc1 installed.
 It provides the reduced version of HA with only minimal list of components included.
-Additionally, it keeps MQTT and ZHA components as they are widely used with smart home solutions.
+Additionally, it keeps MQTT, ESPHome, and ZHA components as they are widely used with smart home solutions.

 It is distributed with a shell script that downloads and installs everything that required for a clean start.